Supply Chain Start-Ups Are Coming of Age

 Meeting increasingly demanding customer needs

-At the same time, customer expectations are continuously on the rise – Convenience is key.
+At the same time, customer expectations are continuously on the rise – convenience is key.
 Ever faster delivery times, constant price optimization and greater flexibility in terms of modes, pickup locations, or specific delivery windows are expected.
-This is driving demand for innovative and specialized supply chain solutions, especially in the urban delivery and medium-haul segment.
+This is driving demand for innovative and specialized solutions, especially in the urban delivery and medium-haul segment.

 Survey of SCM & Logistics start-ups